sharan-1999/MyCart_Ecommerce_MERN/README.md

 3. Replace all instances of `process.env.REACT_APP_BASE_URL` with `REACT_APP_BASE_URL`.

-The issue arises because the `.env` file in the frontend may not work for all users, while it works for me.
+This issue might arise due the `.env` file at the frontend, which might work in some cases.

-These steps should resolve the network error in the frontend.
+The above steps must resolve the error caused due to AXIOS while signing up new user.